CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

     or because of a system failure, it can resume its process in a subsequent execution starting at the row having triggered the invalid entry or after the last row processed.
-In the first case this row is determined by the "rowNumber" logging table attribute.
+In the first case this row is determined by the “rowNumber” logging table attribute.
-    In the last case this row is computed from the first row triggering the last PROGRESS entry (equally stored as "rowNumber") + the "count" of processed rows for this entry.
+    In the last case this row is computed from the first row triggering the last PROGRESS entry (equally stored as “rowNumber”) + the “count” of processed rows for this entry.
 -   All invalid values are reported in the log even if invalidation rules are defined for those values and the engine is not set to stop on invalidation.